Feel

 - excessive anxiety

-- worry on most days for more than six months, and difficulty controlling these feelings of anxiety and worry
+- worry on most days for over six months, and difficulty controlling anxiety and worry

 - feeling on edge or restless